Contact Us

 Melissa at work in the Mi Esperanza Jewelry Studio

 Melissa is a 39-year-old single woman who came to Mi Esperanza six years ago.
-She lives close to Santa Ana, a small community south of Tegucigalpa.
+She lives near Santa Ana, a small community located south of Tegucigalpa.
 She heard about Mi Esperanza through an American Mission group that came to her place to help.
 They told the ladies in the community that a Non-Profit organization would be teaching a Jewelry course to teach and later employ women to fulfill a large order.
 She was excited about the news.
 When the course opened a few months later, she enrolled.
-This was the opportunity Melissa was waiting for and dreamed about.
+This was the opportunity Melissa had been waiting for and had dreamed about.

-Everything was new to her, the jeweler tools and materials.
-Being around many women was a challenge too.
-She´s shy and keeps to herself most of the time.
-Mi Esperanza has allowed her to interact with others and now has made great friends.
+Everything was new to her: the jeweler's tools and materials.
+Being around many women was also a challenge.
+Melissa is shy and tends to keep to herself most of the time.
+Mi Esperanza has enabled her to interact with others and has now helped her make great friends.
 Her confidence has grown.
 She´s still quiet, but she now knows she has an untapped power to help her Mi Esperanza team succeed.

 Melissa at a Glance